floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

 dragons' territory manifesting as weird rendering artifacts or black screens.

-Interestingly, this is an area where traditional OpenGL (the ancient version where texture- and sampler-state were merged into the same object) were easier validate than modern APIs where textures and samplers are separate objects.
+Interestingly, this is an area where traditional OpenGL (the ancient version where texture- and sampler-state was merged into the same object) were easier to validate than modern APIs where textures and samplers are separate objects.
 If texture- and sampler-state is wrapped in the same object, it's trivial to check if both states are compatible with each other at texture creation time.